The church cannot be the salt of the earth if it keeps sugar-coating the gospel

 Ultimately, the church’s effectiveness as the salt of the earth hinges on its ability to engage in genuine dialogue, foster inclusivity, and address the diverse needs of its community.
 By resisting the allure of sugar-coating and embracing the richness of the gospel, the church can reclaim its transformative role, offering a compelling alternative to a world yearning for authenticity and substance.

-Check out Courageous Christian Father’s Wish list on Amazon where you can purchase and be sent directly to them!
+Check out Courageous Christian Father’s Wish list on Amazon where you can purchase and this items sent directly to him and they will be used for the ministry.

 Subscribe To Courageous Christian Father!